RasPelikan/IrrigationManagementESP/README.md

 ## Build

 A file `settings.h` contains all `#define` commands for base properties (e.g. WIFI, etc.).
-Add this file by copying this template and adapt the values according to your environment:
+Add this file by copying this template and adapt the values according to your environment.

+## settings.h

+### Wifi

 ```c
 #define WIFI_SSID "XXXXXXXXX"